 the kina8at center

-KINA8AT'S MISSION
+KINA8AT'S

 The word Kina8at (pronounced "Kinawat") means "together" in the Algonquin language.
 This word sums up the mission of our non-profit organization: